Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 # Paper 2

-From OCR:
-**J277/02: This component will assess:**
-• 2.1 Algorithms
-• 2.2 Programming fundamentals
-• 2.3 Producing robust programs
-• 2.4 Boolean logic
-• 2.5 Programming languages and Integrated Development Environments

----
 > ==You need to know how to create, interpret the results of, complete and refine algorithms in these languages.
-If you can't code Python, you can use an online tool like Replit (where you can code wiith friends at the same time too!) or use an IDE like IDLE or VS Code and just start coding something random.
+If you can't code Python, you can use an online tool like Replit (where you can code with friends at the same time too!) or use an IDE like IDLE or VS Code and just start coding something random.
 You will find my examples at the bottom for inspiration.==

 ---